escardin/angular2-community-faq/angular2readiness.md

 If you need support, the best place to look is the Angular 2 gitter: https://gitter.im/angular/angular.
 There are lots of people there who can help you out.

-#### Not using Typescript/build systems

-It is STRONGLY RECOMMENDED that you use a build system such as Webpack or SystemJs and TypeScript.
+#### Do I have to use Typescript?

+Technically, no. You can use whatever you like.
+It is strongly recommended that you use TypeScript though.

 Documentation appears to be centered on TypeScript first, and the vast majority of examples are in it as well.
 Most users of Angular 2 have chosen to use Typescript, and that is what they will be familiar with.

+The angular team is also developing a plugin for TypeScript that will add Intellisense type hinting for Angular 2 specific constructs, for any editor that supports TypeScript integration.

+#### Do I have to use a build system?
+What build system should I use?

+It is STRONGLY RECOMMENDED that you use a build system such as Webpack or SystemJs.

 Using a build system is not required or critical to the functioning of your Angular 2 app, however it is the long term plan, and to get all of the benefits of Angular 2 you will need a compile step.
 There are lots of bootstrap templates floating around github.
 Start your project with one of those and you won't have too much trouble.